Portuguese conquest of Goa: Second conquest of Goa

 Portuguese banner bearing the Cross of Christ.

 After five hours fighting, the defenders were now in a definitive rout, fleeing across the streets and away from the city along with many civilians – many of whom drowned trying to cross the narrow bridge over the moat in the ensuing flight, or were chased down by the Hindus of Goa.

-Some main gentiles, whom the Turks had taken their lands, knowing of the destruction at Goa, descended from the hills where they sought refuge, and came in my help and took the fords and paths, and they brought all the moors that escaped from Goa by the sword, and gave quarter to no living creature.

-— Letter of Afonso de Albuquerque to King Manuel I, December 22 1510.

 Albuquerque, in the meantime, could not personally participate in the assault into the city, as the western defences of the city proved to be much stronger than expected.
 Nor did Timoji, who only arrived later.
 The governor then spent the rest of the day eliminating pockets of resistance within the city, and allowed the soldiers four days to sack it.
 The shipyards, warehouses, and artillery reverted to the Crown and the property of Hindus was spared.
 The Muslims who had not fled were killed under the governors' orders for colluding with the army of Bijapur.
 To avoid an outbreak of plague, their bodies were thrown "to the lizards" in the river.

 The Portuguese suffered 50 dead and 300 wounded in the attack – mainly due to arrows – while Albuquerque estimated that about 800 "Turks" and over 6,000 "moors" among civilians and fighting men had perished.